Siroopfles/NovaPort/.nova/workflows/nova-leaddeveloper/WF_DEV_TECHDEBT_REFACTOR_COMPONENT_001_v1.md

 5.  **Nova-LeadDeveloper -> Delegate to Nova-SpecializedTestAutomator: Run Tests & Linters Post-Iteration**
     *   **Actor:** Nova-LeadDeveloper
     *   **Task:** "Run all relevant tests (unit, integration) and linters after refactoring iteration [N] for [ComponentName]."
     *   **Briefing for TestAutomator:** Specify scope of tests to run (module-specific, plus any designated integration tests).
-Command from `ProjectConfig:ActiveConfig.testing_preferences`.
+Command from `ProjectConfig:ActiveConfig.testing.commands`.
 Expect detailed pass/fail report.
     *   **Nova-LeadDeveloper Action:** If failures, log `ErrorLogs` (key) (or instruct specialist) and delegate fixes back to CodeRefactorer (looping steps 4 & 5 for that part of refactoring).
 Update plan/progress.

 *(...
 Repeat steps 4 & 5 for further refactoring iterations if the plan involves multiple distinct refactoring steps on the component ...)*